-- The sum of all Advances may not exceed 80% of the Grant amount. - Grantees may obtain Advances provided they maintain or demonstrate the willingness and ability to maintain procedures to minimize the time elapsing between the transfer of the funds and their disbursement by the Grantee.
+- For Acquisition Projects, Grantees may request Advance payments adding up to 80% of the Grant amount to be placed into escrow. - For Development, Maintenance, equipment, training/safety program Projects, Grantees may request Advance payments adding up to 50% of the Grant amount. - Grantees may obtain Advances provided they maintain or demonstrate the willingness and ability to maintain procedures to minimize the time elapsing between the transfer of the funds and their disbursement by the Grantee.
 [49 CFR 18.21(c)]